 - And if you cannot have the pets out for showings, be sure to secure all pets (dogs or cats) in crates so they are secure.

-- Clean up all dog toys and store neatly in a closet or out of the line of site.
+- Clean up all dog toys and store them neatly in a closet or out of the line of sight.

 - Pick up dog or cat bowls and water bowls as well.
 Try to remove signs that a pet exists in the house.
 Some of the pet items may include their bedding, crates, bowls, toys, water bowls, and litter box.